-- it consists only of non-executive directors - consists of a majority of independent directors - is chaired by an independent chair who is not chair of the Board - has at least three members
+- it consists only of non-executive directors - consists of a majority of independent directors - is chaired by an independent Chair who is not Chair of the Board - has at least three members

-The Audit committee comprises only two non-Executive Directors, only one of whom is considered to be independent (see "Independence of Directors" above).
-The non-independent Director is also the Chairperson of the audit Committee, but is not the Chairperson of the Board.
-The structure of the audit committee is reviewed each year by the Board and is considered appropriate given the size and structure of the Board.
+The Audit Committee comprises only two non-Executive Directors, only one of whom is considered to be independent (see "Independence of Directors" above).
+The non-independent Director is also the Chairperson of the Audit Committee, but is not the Chairperson of the Board.
+The structure of the Audit Committee is reviewed each year by the Board and is considered appropriate given the size and structure of the Board.

-Recommendation 8.1: The Board should establish a remuneration committee
+Recommendation 8.1: The Remuneration Committee should be structured so that it